IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 Fan Cost
 ++++++++
 The fan cost is a function of the actual cubic feet per minute (Q) entering the fan.

-Additional arguments are required to estimate the fan cost such as mover_type='fan', fan_head_factor, fan_type, and material_type.
+Additional arguments are required to estimate the fan cost such as mover_type='fan', fan_head_factor, fan_type, and material_type ('*' corresponds to the default options):

 * fan_type:
     * 'CentrifugalBackward'\*
     * 'CentrifugalStraight'
     * 'VaneAxial'
     * 'TubeAxial'

 * fan_head_factor:
     * defaults to 1.45, see table 14

 * material_type
     * 'CarbonSteel'
     * 'Fiberglass'
     * 'StainlessSteel'\*
     * 'NickelAlloy'

-where '*' corresponds to the default options.
 Additionally, users may pass an argument 'integer' (defaults to True) whether the number of units should be restricted to an integer or not.

 To select the correct fan type users must calculate the total head in inH2O and select the proper fan type from table 13.
 Additionally, the user must select the head factor (head_factor) from table 14.